iStokee/ridctl/docs/USAGE.md

 ```

 ridctl captures Fido's `-GetUrl` output, downloads to your destination, and returns the ISO path.
 If it can't obtain a URL, it falls back to the interactive flow.

+Notes:
+- Microsoft download links are time‑limited; start downloads promptly.
+- Some environments may lack HttpClient; BITS fallback is used on Windows PowerShell.
+- Tiny downloads (< 1 GB) are rejected to avoid saving error pages.

 ## Options Menu